tone-row/components/README.md

       <Head>
         <style dangerouslySetInnerHTML={{ __html: css() }} />
       </Head>
       {children}
     </>
   );
 }
 ```

-In environments without SSR we load styles on the client when the component mounts:
+In environments without SSR we can load styles on the client when the component mounts:

 ```tsx
 /* App.tsx */